 Recognized Awards (Introductory Level through Grand Prix):

-If the Chapter sponsors two or more CDS rated shows then: Two scores must be submitted, at least one of which must be earned at an SBC-CDS sponsored, CDS rated show.
+If the Chapter sponsors two or more CDS rated shows, then: Two scores must be submitted, at least one of which must be earned at an SBC-CDS sponsored, CDS rated show.
 The other score can be earned at any other CDS rated show held during the same period.

 If the Chapter sponsors only one CDS rated show, then: